core-wg/core-responses/draft-bormann-core-responses.md

   (which without this generalized rule necessitated a "MUST" statement in the appendix).

 [^maybealwaysfirst]: CA: We could also just mandate the "either the first or never" behavior.
+[^relyonmessageordering]: CB: "rely on message ordering" is easy to misunderstand.

   It is unclear why one would delay sending the one response that has the least overhead, but that may be lack of imagination.